nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Avro serialization for Nuxeo Log/Stream {{since '10.2'}}

 Avro (http://avro.apache.org) has been integrated to the platform: Avro schema store, Nuxeo Document <> Avro format converter so as to be able to use this format for Nuxeo Stream messages.
-It makes communication with outer world easier (no Nuxeo dependency in the message), makes messages more compact and give backwards / forward compatibility in messages format.
+It makes communication with outer world easier (no Nuxeo dependency in the message), makes messages more compact and give backward / forward compatibility in messages format.
 As a consequence, Nuxeo Stream can now encode record with different codec:
-- ``legacy``: the original format based on java Externalizable
+- `legacy`: the original format based on java Externalizable
-- ``avro``: avro message with a schema fingerprint header (Nuxeo has an avro ShemaStore service to retrieve schemas).
+- `avro`: avro message with a schema fingerprint header (Nuxeo has an avro ShemaStore service to retrieve schemas).
-- ``avroBinary``: avro message without schema header so more compact
+- `avroBinary`: avro message without schema header so more compact
-- ``avroJson``: avro in Json for debug purpose only
+- `avroJson`: avro in JSON for debug purpose only

-You can choose the encoding for the different service using ``nuxeo.conf`` options:
+You can choose the encoding for the different service using `nuxeo.conf` options:

 ```
 nuxeo.stream.work.log.codec=legacy